 The paper is organized as follows.
-The goals of our research and the scheme of the platform for estimating the quality of EM applications can be found in Section II.
-The architecture of our experimental design, the robot controller, is provided in Section III.
-A description of the fault injection process that is used for artificial injection of faults into the robot controller can be found in Section IV.
-Results of the experiments with the robot controller are available in Section V. The future work that includes using functional verification for automated evaluation of impacts of faults is presented in Section VI.
-Finally, Section VII concludes the paper.
+The goals of our research and the platform for estimating the quality of EM applications can be found in Section 2.
+The architecture of our experimental robot controller is provided in Section 3.
+A description of the fault injection process are described in Section 4.
+Results of the experiments with the robot controller are available in Section 5.
+The future work that includes using functional verification for automated evaluation of impacts of faults is presented in Section 6.
+Finally, Section 8 concludes the paper.